-The Flagstaff Arts Council is seeking concepts for art exhibitions in the Jewel Gallery of the Coconino Center for the Arts.
-Anyone with an exhibition idea can apply, however the Jewel Gallery is a small space (270 sq. ft.) and therefore this opportunity is ideal for solo artist exhibitions.
+The Flagstaff Arts Council is seeking concepts for art exhibitions in both of the Jewel Galleries of the Coconino Center for the Arts.
+Anyone with an exhibition idea can apply, however both Galleries are small spaces (12’x22′ and 12’x17′) and therefore this opportunity is ideal for solo artist exhibitions.

 Please read the instructions below carefully to learn the best approach to a successful application.